 In order to explain the subtleties of personality that differentiate one person from another, it is on the refinements of the sophisticated Oriental system that we must concentrate.
 Most salient of these are the Elements that govern the years, the Yin-Yang polarity of each year, and the hour in which the individual is born.

 According to Chinese philosophy, five Elements: Wood, Fire, Earth, Metal and Water (in that order) form the essential building blocks of all living things.

-Each Animal sign within it’s sixty year framework is ruled by a different Element.
-Each successive appearance of the Animal sign is modified by the characteristics of the next Element in turn, which help to distinguish one year’s nativity from another under the same Animal sign.
+Each Animal sign within its sixty-year framework is ruled by a different Element.
+Each successive appearance of the Animal sign is modified by the characteristics of the next Element in turn, which helps to distinguish one year’s nativity from another under the same Animal sign.